sigstore/docs/content/en/cosign/overview.md

 To verify, Cosign queries the transparency log (Rekor) to compare the public key bound to the certificate, and checks the timestamp on the signature against the artifact’s entry in the transparency log.
 The signature is valid if its timestamp falls within the small window of time that the key pair and certificate issued by the certificate authority were valid.

-## Working with containers
+## Example: Working with containers

-> NOTE: You will need access to a container registry for cosign to work with. [ttl.sh](https://ttl.sh/) offers free, short-lived (i.e., hours), anonymous container image hosting if you just want to try these commands out.
+> NOTE: In this example, we will create a container using [ttl.sh](https://ttl.sh/).
+It offers free, short-lived (i.e., hours), anonymous container image hosting if you just want to try out signing and verifying commands.

-Using `ttl.sh` and [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) to prepare the image that we want to sign.
+To use `ttl.sh` and [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) to prepare the image that we want to sign.
 Run the following:

 ```
 $ SRC_IMAGE=busybox